Tay-Sachs diseaseGM2 gangliosidosis - Tay-Sachs; Lysosomal storage disease - Tay-Sachs disease

 Exams and Tests

-The doctor or nurse willexamine the baby and ask questions about your family history.
+The health care provider will examine the baby and ask about your family history.
 Tests that may be done are:

 - Enzyme exam of blood or body tissue for hexosaminidase levels